aheschl1/rtensor/README.md

 - [ ] x86 SIMD paths (currently relying on llvm auto-vectorization for CPU which only works for contiguous memory)
 - [ ] Multiple gpu devices allowed
 - [ ] CUDA scheduler for syncing and fusing ops
+- [X] Do not lock thread on GPU dispatch

 ## to optimize